Weinstein reaches tentative $19M deal with accusers

-NEW YORK, NY (AP) - Harvey Weinstein and his former studio’s board have reached a nearly $19 million settlement with dozens of his sexual misconduct accusers, New York state’s attorney general and lawyers in a class-action lawsuit said Tuesday.
+Harvey Weinstein and his former studio’s board have reached a nearly $19 million settlement with dozens of his sexual misconduct accusers, New York state’s attorney general and lawyers in a class-action lawsuit said Tuesday.

 The agreement was announced by New York Attorney General Letitia James and Chicago attorney Elizabeth A. Fegan.